Privacy & data protection

 - • Direct communication with us by email, phone, messaging apps or social media in relation to our guiding services.

-This policy does not apply to websites or services operated by third parties, even if we link to them from our pages.
+This policy does not apply to websites or services operated by third parties, even if we link to them from our pages (for example accommodation, rental shops, transport providers).
+Please consult their privacy policies separately.

 3. What personal data we collect